-Next, it is crucial to emphasise the main factors influencing participants' choice of a specific mobility destination (Figure 9).
-The foremost reason is the affordability of the host city, with 36% in agreement and 30% strongly agreeing.
-This is closely followed by the availability of courses recognised by their home institution, where 29% agree, and 37% strongly agree.
-Additionally, the ability to speak in the language of instruction at the destination university is also important, with 26% in agreement and 35% strongly agreeing.
+It is crucial to emphasise the main factors influencing participants' choice of a specific mobility destination.
+Upon analysis, it becomes evident that the foremost reason is the affordability of the host city, with 36% in agreement and 30% strongly agreeing.
+This is closely followed by the availability of courses recognised by their home institution, where 29% agree and 37% strongly agree.
+Additionally, the ability to speak in the language of instruction at the destination university is significant, with 26% in agreement and 35% strongly agreeing.